n-grace-henry/MS-Thesis/README.md

 Below are descriptions of the included scripts along with their products.

-DriftCorrection.R -> Takes raw data csv files (formatted as outlined above) and both drift corrects and consolidates triplicates, after which it puts the corrected data in the "with_outliers" folder, naming each file by it's run date.
+DriftCorrection.R -> Takes raw data files (formatted as outlined above) and both drift corrects and consolidates triplicates, after which it puts the corrected data in the "with_outliers" folder, naming each file by it's run date.

-DriftCorrection_ouliers ->
+DriftCorrection_ouliers -> Takes raw data files (formatted as outlined above) and applies a drift correction with NO CONSOLIDATION of triplicates.
+Requires manual inspection of each triplicate set to determine what is characterized as an outlier.
+Saves data, unconsolidated, in the "outliers_removed" folder, naming each file by it's run date.